Home » The DoJiggy Fundraising Blog » Build a Major Gifts Program at Your Nonprofit

 Gold: $20,000+3

-Further breaking down the major gift donor base, we can build a goal within the types of major gift donor tiers with more precision.
+By further breaking down the major gift donor base, we can build a precise goal within the types of major gift donor tiers.

 • Actual Major Gift Donors vs. Prospects: The number of actual major gift donors is 16, but how many initial prospects did the committee begin with to successfully receive these 16?
 The success rate can help plan for how many prospects need to be approached with an ask.
 Another discussion should also include understanding what tactics, sources of prospects and strategies worked.